albertkun/21S-ASIAAM-191A/readme.md

 | Group Project Assignments             | 4                   | 50         | 200              | 20%             |
 | Participation                  |                     |            | 100              | 10%             |

+Detailed list of assignments can be found on this page.
 ### Participation:
 While participation is a bit subjective, as long as you are active in the course you should not worry.
 The following are examples of active participation:
   - Participating in class discussions